pytorch/torchtitan/docs/performance.md

 ## Llama 3.1 performance numbers

 Below are the WPS (word per second, or more accurately, token per second) and MFU (model FLOPS utilization) results which torchtitan achieves on the 405B model released in [LLaMa 3.1](https://llama.meta.com/docs/model-cards-and-prompt-formats/llama3_1).
 The way we compute WPS and MFU can be found in `train.py`.
 Because the model now is larger, we run on 128 H100 GPUs to test both performance and loss curves.
 Below is the performance result of 405B model with optimizations we have developed.
-We do see OOM for 1D even with batch size = 1, so we only tested the 2D case.
+We do see OOM for 1D parallelism (FSDP2), so we only tested 2D parallelism (FSDP2 + Tensor Parallel).

 | Model size | Batch size | Activation checkpointing | WPS | MFU | Optimizations |
 | ----- | ----- | ----- | ----- | ----- | ----- |